jnk0le/random/README.md

 #notes
 - If encoder is standstill at trigger edge it will count only up/down in one direction in case of shifting around edge point. (on todo list)
-- ISR overhead can be further reduced if step counter is stored in GPIORs or in globally reserved lower registers
+- ISR overhead can be further reduced if step counter is stored in unused GPIORs or in globally reserved lower registers